mdmove/ExchangeRelayX/README.md

 # ExchangeRelayX
-Version 1.0.0.
+Version 1.0.1.
 This tool is a PoC to demonstrate the ability of an attacker to perform an SMB or HTTP based NTLM relay attack to the EWS endpoint on an on-premise Microsoft Exchange server to compromise the mailbox of the victim.
 This tool provides the attacker with an OWA looking interface, with access to the user's mailbox and contacts.

 # Background
 Released at Defcon26.
 View the background on the tool, the core issues being exploited, and a recorded demo here: https://blog.quickbreach.io/one-click-to-owa/

 # Installation
+	python -m pip install virtualenv
+	python -m virtualenv py2
+	source py2/bin/activate

 	pip install -r requirements.txt

 # Usage